puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/topology-manager.md

 You can toggle groups of options on and off based upon their maturity level using the following feature gates:
 * `TopologyManagerPolicyBetaOptions` default enabled.
 Enable to show beta-level options.
-* `TopologyManagerPolicyAlphaOptions` default disabled.
+* `TopologyManagerPolicyAlphaOptions` default inactive.
 Enable to show alpha-level options.

 You will still have to enable each option using the `TopologyManagerPolicyOptions` kubelet option.